Ferries from

 Ferries from Orkney Islands to Scotland are available with 2 operators.
 There are 3 ferry routes.
 Ferries from St Margaret's Hope to Gills Bay and Stromness to Scrabster are popular ferry trips from Orkney Islands to Scotland.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Orkney Islands to Scotland sail approximately 38 times per week and are provided by Northlink Ferries & Pentland Ferries.
+Ferries from Orkney Islands to Scotland sail approximately 39 times per week with Northlink Ferries & Pentland Ferries.

-Orkney Islands to Scotland ferry time ranges between 1 hour and 9 hours depending on the ferry route, operator, and ship.
+The ferry crossing from Orkney Islands to Scotland takes between 1 hour 15 minutes and 7 hours 15 minutes, depending on the route, operator and ship.

 What is the fastest ferry from Orkney Islands to Scotland?

-The fastest ferry from Orkney Islands to Scotland is in 1 hour on the St Margaret's Hope to Gills Bay ferry with Pentland Ferries.
+The fastest ferry from Orkney Islands to Scotland takes 1 hour 15 minutes on the St Margaret's Hope to Gills Bay ferry with Pentland Ferries.

-Is there a car ferry from Orkney Islands to Scotland?
+Can I take my car on the ferry from Orkney Islands to Scotland?

-Yes, you can travel on a car ferry from Orkney Islands to Scotland with Northlink Ferries & Pentland Ferries.
+Yes, you can take your car on the ferry from Orkney Islands to Scotland with Northlink Ferries & Pentland Ferries.

 How far is Orkney Islands from Scotland?

-The distance between Orkney Islands and Scotland is 19 miles (31km) and 17 nautical miles.
+The distance between Orkney Islands and Scotland is approximately 19 miles, 31km or 17 nautical miles.

-How much does a ferry cost from Orkney Islands to Scotland?
+How much is the ferry from Orkney Islands to Scotland?

 Ferry from St Margaret's Hope to Gills Bay

-The St Margaret's Hope to Gills Bay ferry ferry sails approximately 21 times weekly with a crossing time of 1 hour 15 minutes.
+The St Margaret's Hope to Gills Bay ferry sails approximately 21 times per week, with a crossing time of 1 hour 15 minutes.

 Ferry from Stromness to Scrabster

-Stromness to Scrabster ferry ferries sail about 17 times weekly with a sailing time of 1 hour 30 minutes.
+Stromness to Scrabster ferry ferries sail approximately 17 times per week, with a sailing time of 1 hour 30 minutes.

 How to book ferry tickets from Orkney Islands to Scotland

-Book and compare Orkney Islands Scotland ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Orkney Islands to Scotland ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Orkney Islands to Scotland